kcapp/frontend/README.md

 kcapp (pronounced [keɪk æp](https://en.wikipedia.org/wiki/Help:IPA/English)) is an application used for scoring Darts matches, with multiple input methods, statistics tracking, and more.
 See [Wiki](https://github.com/kcapp/frontend/wiki) for more information

 ## Install
+### Quick & Easy
+To get started with development quickly, the following [installer script](https://github.com/kcapp/services/blob/master/installer.sh) can be used.
+More details can be found on the [Wiki](https://github.com/kcapp/frontend/wiki/Technical-Setup/_edit)

+### Manual
 1. Clone repository `git clone https://github.com/kcapp/frontend.git`
 2. Install all `nodejs` dependencies `npm install`
 3. Start the frontend by running the following command